jupyterhub/zero-to-jupyterhub-k8s/doc/source/authentication.rst

 .. note::

-   The org_whitelist is optional and will require users to accept the read:org github OAuth scope when logging in.
+   The ``org_whitelist`` section is optional, it lets you only allow users from particular GitHub organizations that you list.
+Enabling it will require users to accept the read:org github OAuth scope when logging in.
+If it is *not* included, then all GitHub users will be allowed to access your JupyterHub.

 Google
 ^^^^^^